High School Juniors, Are You Taking These Steps?

-Recently, we reported to the Huffington Post seven questions to consider during your Junior Year winter break.
-Here is what we recommended:
+Recently, I reported to the Huffington Post seven questions to consider during your Junior Year winter break.
+Here is what I recommended:

 - Do you know your college strategy?
 Applying to college without a plan for standing out is never recommended.
 Colleges want to see what unique experiences and/or interests you will bring to their campus, so it is important to consider your plan for standing out!

 - How are your grades?
 Junior year is the most important year on your transcript.
 This will be your last full year of grades before you apply, and colleges will want to see a strong finish or an upward trend.
 Low grades junior year are a red flag in the process!

 - Have you taken the SAT or ACT?
 If not, you should plan a test early on in 2017, so you have time to retake it if needed.
 If you have, create a plan to improve any weak sections to raise your score.
 Colleges will look for improvements.